Skip to main content

 Step 3: Copy the newly generated token by clicking on the copy icon next to the token value.

 Caution: The token value is only available at the time of generation.
 After you close the dialog, the token cannot be copied or retrieved again.
-If you lose it, you must generate a new token.
+If you lose this token, you must generate a new token.

 Generating Remote Sensor Token step 2